zhao-zilong/Kaldi-IOS/README.md

 # Kaldi-IOS
-Some directions to use Kaldi in IOS
+Some suggestions to use Kaldi on IOS and Unity